Pennsylvania Water Trails

 The Pennsylvania Water Trails Mini-grant program is funded by Pennsylvania Department of Conservation and Natural Resources.
 All types of projects that increase access to Pennsylvania’s water trails, support the PA Water Trail Program’s eight program principals, and have a one-year time frame will be considered.

 Any project on or for a designated Pennsylvania Water Trail is eligible to receive funds from this mini-grant program; applicants do not have to be the water trail’s manager.
-Typically, the grant period opens in mid-April and closes in early July with awardees selected by August.
-Mini-grants are capped at $5,000 and require a 1:1 match.

 Boating Facility Grant Program